About Our Club

 The Math is Difficult to Understand

 The numbers are hard to swallow.
-We estimate that RI Public Schools waste approximately 13.8 tons of food each week, which translates to 2,500 tons for the school year!
-388 tons of that food was unopened or untouched: fruit, granola bars, yogurt, cheese sticks and milk.
-With our Central Landfill in Johnston almost full and hunger in out state at dire levels, we knew where to focus our efforts.
+We estimate that RI public schools waste approximately 13.8 tons of food each week, which translates to 2,500 tons for the school year, with 388 tons of that food unopened or untouched: fruit, granola bars, yogurt, cheese sticks and milk!
+With our Central Landfill in Johnston almost full and hunger in our state at dire levels, we knew where to focus our efforts.

 Our Wish to End Waste Is Being Granted

-In partnership with the RI Department of Environmental Management, the Recycling Club has been awarded a Healthy Communities Grant from the US Environmental Protection Agency.
+In partnership with the RI Department of Environmental Management, the RI School Recycling Project has been awarded a Healthy Communities Grant from the US Environmental Protection Agency.
 Our two-year initiative will select schools who want to step up to the plate, and take the “Get Food Smart, RI” challenge!
 We’ll guide them as they implement their own programs for reducing, recovering and recycling food waste.
 We’ll help them assemble “green teams” and then provide coaching and training.
-Plus, there’ll be financial assistance for schools with the best plans!
+Plus, there will be financial assistance for schools with the best plans!

-Together we will help achieve the nation’s 2015 goal to reduce food waste by 50% by 2030 by measuring the food waste we prevent, recover and divert from the central landfill and reporting that data to the EPA’s Food Recovery Challenge.
+Together we will help achieve the goal the nation set in 2015 to reduce food waste by 50% by 2030.
+We will do this by measuring the food waste we prevent, recover and divert from the central landfill and interpreting that data on our Food Waste Dashboard.

-Our goal is to divert more than 20 tons of wasted food from the Central Landfill and to donate 2 tons of perfectly good food to hungry kids and their families.
+Our goal is to divert more than 75 tons of wasted food from the Central Landfill in the 23/24 school year and donate 5 tons of perfectly good food to hungry kids and their families.
 But more than that, we need to inspire the next generation of environmental leaders, providing them with the tools they need to create sustainable solutions.